iblazhko/containers-demo/README.md

   externalName: <external hostname or IP>
 ```

-For the pods inside the Kubernetes MongoDB will be accessible by hostname
+Pods inside the Kubernetes can use hostname `containersdemo-mongodb`
-`containersdemo-mongodb`.
+to access MongoDB.

 Create the Service: